 What makes a great relationship?
 Knowing that you can face the world with a partner by your side.
 The stability and comfort in knowing that you have someone who will support you, turn you around, grab the weight you’ve been carrying right off your back like a load of bricks and say hey, ” let me hold that for you, now let’s let it go and move on.”
 Facing life challenges together and overcoming them as a unified team, baggage and all.

 What does respect mean to you?

-To me, respect means having consideration for another person’s thoughts, feelings and emotions.
-Exhibiting an empathetic viewpoint and possessing the innate ability to put yourself in someone else’s shoes.
+Respect means considering another person’s thoughts, feelings and emotions and exhibiting an empathetic viewpoint and possessing the innate ability to put yourself in someone else’s shoes.
 Respect encompasses the golden rule at its very core.
 “Treat others how you would like to be treated.”

 5. “Me time, you time and we time.

 Keep yourself a mystery; keep it interesting, whether you’ve been married for a year or fifty—men like the chase, and women like attention.

 “I am a fan of truth even if it is painfully hard to accept” – Unknown.

 Don’t lose yourself in your relationships with others.
 Always be you, no matter what.
 Be honest with yourself, and be honest with your partner.
 Express your needs, how you feel, and what you want out of life.
 Wait for a reply.

 If you aren’t in an honest relationship and this is something you highly value, make the change within and without.

 It has been said that what makes a good marriage is simply two people who are extremely good forgivers.
 This applies to every relationship so long as there is a level of honesty.
 Without honesty, there can be no reconciliation.
 However, forgiveness is still possible and should be exercised for one’s own mental health.